aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 ### Nonce

-- Nonce is a four-byte number encryption used on authentication protocols and cryptographic hash functions.
-And it can only be used once.
+- Nonce is a number only used once, a random or semi-random number that is generated for a specific use for authentication protocols and cryptographic hash functions.

 ## O